 Staff also receive advice regarding their personal online activity, use of social networking and electronic communication with pupils, about which there are strict rules.
-Staff found to be in breach of these rules may be the subject of a referral to the Designated Officer in the Local Authority and/or may be subject to disciplinary action.
+Staff found to be in breach of these rules may be the subject of a referral to the Local Authority Designated Officer (LADO) and/or may be subject to disciplinary action.

-26. Child Protection Procedures
+28. Child Protection Procedures